GuihengSI/guihengsi.github.io/_pages/about.md

 ---

 I am currently conducting postdoctoral research at the Centre for Sustainable Asian Cities, National University of Singapore, under the supervision of Prof. [HENG Chye Kiang](https://cde.nus.edu.sg/arch/staffs/heng-chye-kiang-dr/).
 I obtained my PhD degree from the School of Architecture, Tsinghua University, supervised by Prof. [ZHUANG Weimin](https://www.arch.tsinghua.edu.cn/info/FArchitecture/1744).
 During my PhD, I was a visiting PhD student at the National University of Singapore under the supervision of Dr. [ZHANG Ye](https://www.arch.tsinghua.edu.cn/info/FArchitecture/2532).
 I received my Bachelor of Architecture degree from the School of Architecture, Tsinghua University.
-During my undergraduate studies, I was an exchange student at the Technical University of Madrid.

 I previously worked as an architectural intern at [THAD](https://www.thad.com.cn/) and [Jiakun Architects](http://www.jiakun.com/), where I contributed to the design of several large-scale public building projects and design competitions.